DoTheEvo/veeam-prometheus-grafana/README.md

 * metrics must be floats
 * naming [convention](https://prometheus.io/docs/practices/naming/)
   is to end the metric names with units
-* labels are used to pass strings in the url
+* labels in url are used to pass strings info and to mark the metrics
 * The idea what
  [job and instance](https://prometheus.io/docs/concepts/jobs_instances/) represent.
   In pushgateway I guess the job is still just overal main idea and instance is about final undivisable target.
 Final in sense that if taking disk usage data, do you put computer name as instance which can have multiple disk, or the disk themselves as instance?
-IMO the disk..
+IMO the disk.. but what about partitions?

 Prometheus requires linux [line endings.](